How to Set Up a Business Bank Account

 You will need different types of bank accounts for various aspects of your business.
 Most businesses have a combination of these four accounts:

-- Checking account: This account is used for everyday business transactions
+- Checking account: This account is used for everyday business transactions.
+We recommend creating a free checking account with First Internet Bank!

 - Savings account: Your business savings account is used to store extra cash and build savings with interest